-Pittsburgh Steelers vs. New England Patriots 2017 AFC Championship Preview, TV Schedule, Prediction
+Pittsburgh Steelers Vs. New England Patriots 2017 AFC Championship Preview, TV Schedule, Prediction

 Does it get any better than this when it comes to pure entertainment?
 Not only will fans get to witness the Green Bay Packers and Atlanta Falcons battling it out in the 2017 NFC Championship, but they will also get to see the Pittsburgh Steelers and New England Patriots duking it out in the 2017 AFC Championship.
 The winners will, of course, move on to the Super Bowl, which is known as the biggest stage in sports.
 January 22 can’t come soon enough.

-For the purposes of this article, let’s focus in on the AFC title game.
+For this article, let’s focus in on the AFC title game.

 First things first, let’s take a look at the streaks.